Veremei/LiveWallpapers/README.md

 # LiveWallpapers

-App for downloading live wallpapers
+App for downloading live wallpapers from server

 Not done yet :
 - infiniteScrolling for pages or simply pagination